ufidon/java/mod5/README.md

 wait(), notify(), and notifyAll()
 ---
 - must be called in a synchronized method or a synchronized block on the calling object of these methods
-  - Otherwise, an IllegalMonitorStateException would occur
+  - Otherwise, an IllegalMonitorStateException will occur
 - wait() lets the thread wait until some condition occurs
   - When wait() is invoked, it pauses the thread and simultaneously releases the lock on the object
     - When the thread is restarted after being notified, the lock is automatically reacquired